FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 A character literal is of FIX datatype char.
 It is delimited by single quotes.

-Example: ′a′
+**Example:** ′a′

 #### String literal

 A character literal is of FIX datatype String.
 It is delimited by double quotes.

-Example: "A String literal"
+**Example:** "A String literal"

 #### Integer literal

 An integer literal is of FIX datatype int.
-It is a sequence of digits, such as "123".
+It is a sequence of digits and may be preceded by a hyphen character that represents the unary minus operator.

-An integer literal may be preceded by a hyphen character that represents the unary minus operator, such as "-123".
+**Examples:** "123", "-123"

 #### Decimal literal